 It’s just expected of you, as a boss, to be responsible for your employees and the business; as a father to be responsible for your family.
 But you as a person is also responsible for your mental and physical well-being.
 This is one area of life that many business people fail to look at and consider.
 They get burned out with no one to share their worries with.

 Your mental health issues can rob you of everything you work hard for, the material things, and the family and relationships you once cherished and dreamt of providing and giving your best to support.
+There are online counseling apps such as BetterHelp that you can rely on for help in cases like this.
+A licensed counselor will talk to you and give guidance on how you can handle your problems.
+For reference on how it works, you can check out this review from Glassdoor.

 When you’re running a business, it is essential to consider your health, mental and physical, to stay in control, handle the demands of your business, and still enjoy life with your family and friends.